mendix/docs/content/releasenotes/developer-portal/index.md

 #### Fixes

 * Backup creation was reported as a backup restore action in the activity feed, which is now fixed.
-* We addressed and fixed the issue where a backup activity item was added each time the backups page was viewed.
+* We addressed and fixed an issue where a backup activity item was added each time the backups page was viewed.
 * The environment details list was loading slowly for some of our users, which is now fixed.

 ### February 19th, 2018